cal-cs184-student/hw-webpages-sp24-noah-ku/homework4.md

 ![ks 500](./assets/images/hw4/part3ks500.png)

-## Part 4: Handling Self-Collisions
+## Task 4: Handling Self-Collisions

 In order to perform self-collisions, we first need to build a spatial map which is done in `build_spatial_map`.
 Here we iterate through `point_masses` and push back the point to the corresponding hash value. and by hash value we also implement a function called `hash_position` that allows us to have a unique value for each position.
 Then we implemented a function called `self_collide` where we get the point and see if that point is in the `map` and if it is we change its position appropriately.